Pipedream Integration Guide

 5# Create a Notion connection using Pipedream credentials

-6source_connection = client.source_connections.create_source_connection(
+6source_connection = client.source_connections.create(

 7 name="Company Notion Workspace",